jks-prv/MAINDEC-CQKC/README.md

 (i.e. the usual `#ifdef xxx ... #endif` syntax) is supported.
 For example a bug fix from CQKC revision E0 is added by specifying `#define CQKC_E0_FIX`.

 Although CQKC was originally intended for the /40 and /45 it has been found to work on an /05 emulator.
-It has also been extended to work on /04 hardware using `#define 11/04` and on a /34 emulator using `#define 11/34`.
+It has also been extended to work on /04 hardware using `#define 11/04` and on /20 and /34 emulators using `#define 11/20` and `#define 11/34` respectively.

 The CQKC revision D documentation is available on [Bitsavers](http://bitsavers.informatik.uni-stuttgart.de/pdf/dec/pdp11/xxdp/diag_listings/1140_45/028_MAINDEC-11-DCQKC-D_D_1140_1145_INSTRUCTION_EXERCISER_Sep74.pdf) and also included here.